-The charming city of Edinburgh is one of our favourite luxury locations when it comes to breaks in the UK.
-This unique capital is a playground for luxury seekers, foodies and culture vultures, making it one of the most coveted destinations for anyone travelling through Scotland or staying in one of our stunning Scottish castles or stately homes.
-But what if you’re travelling with little ones in tow?
+The charming city of Edinburgh is one of our favorite luxury locations when it comes to breaks in the UK.
+This unique capital is a playground for luxury seekers, foodies and culture vultures, making it one of the most coveted destinations for anyone traveling through Scotland or staying in one of our stunning Scottish castles or stately homes.
+But what if you’re traveling with little ones in tow?
 Edinburgh is a superb city for kids as well, so it’s the ideal place to come if you’re planning a family break with things to do for all ages.

 Here are 5 child-friendly things to do in Scotland’s sophisticated capital…

 This iconic Scottish tourist attraction is always a hit, because it’s great for kids and grown-ups alike.
 Learn more about Scotland’s interesting history whilst enjoying breath-taking views that overlook the rest of the city.
 Children of all ages will find it to be fascinating and you can let their imaginations run wild with the huge cannons, spooky prison vaults and all the stories of witches being burnt at the stake within the castle walls.

 Located close to the castle is the amazing Camera Obscura museum, a place where kids can spend hours and hours being entertained by fairground style hall of mirrors, and other illusionary tricks and attractions.
 From the Magic Gallery filled with experiments to the Light Fantastic room where you can watch yourself magically shrink in size, there’s so much to see.
 Spread across five floors of fun and with fantastic views of Edinburgh from the rooftop.